coderbri/Python-Jan2023/Wk4-Flask/036-Dojo_Survey/README.md

 # Dojo Survey

-The "Dojo Survey" is a simple Flask web application that allows users to submit a survey form with their name, preferred Dojo location, favorite programming language, and optional comments.
+The **Dojo Survey** is a simple Flask web application that allows users to submit a survey form with their name, preferred Dojo location, favorite programming language, and optional comments.
 This README provides an overview of the project's structure and functionality.

 ### Table of Contents
 1. [Project Structure](#project-structure)